kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 .. note::

    In practice, you will edit the configuration file to fit your own project.
-   We recommend committing those changes to Git and pushing them to GitHub each time you run the pipeline, so that you track your efforts and give yourself the opportunity to revert to an earlier configuration if you ever wish to do so.
+   We recommend committing those changes to Git and pushing them to your copy of the repository on GitHub each time you run the pipeline, so that you track your efforts and give yourself the opportunity to revert to an earlier configuration, if you ever wish to do so.

 Setting up the Conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~